 Documents to download

-From the 1940s until April 2010, the State Pension age (SPA) was 60 for women and 65 for men.
-Legislation to increase the SPA was introduced in three stages:
+From the 1940s until April 2010, State Pension age (SPA) was 60 for women and 65 for men.
+Legislation to increase SPA was introduced in stages:

 - The Pensions Act 1995 included provision to increase the SPA for women from 60 to 65 in stages between April 2010 and 2020, to bring it into line with that for men.

-- The SPA should not increase more than one year in any ten year period, assuming that there are no exceptional changes to the data;
+- The SPA should not increase more than one year in any 10-year period, assuming that there are no exceptional changes to the data.

 - If additional savings are needed, the triple lock should be withdrawn in the next Parliament.